gipic/SudokuADC/README.md

 - players: list of players with nicknames, peers and scores.

 When the player joins a game, the local grid (initially corresponds to initial grid) is stored into the Dht at "nickname" path.

-The player "subribes" to the match by adding himself into the player list of MatchData object, with the aim to send/receive direct messages with the other players of the match.
+The player "subscribes" to the match by adding himself into the player list of MatchData object, with the aim to send/receive direct messages with the other players of the match.

 After he places a number, the local grid is updated.

 # Test